biancaraetchi/inforetrieval/README.md

  [0.08 0.02 0.06 0.06 0.18 0.1  0.2  0.04 0.18 0.08 0.  ]]
 </pre>

+As we can see above, the data seems to be distributed in a right-skewed bell curve: the numbers start off relatively low, with a 0.520 accuracy score for 0.1 `rejection_threshold`, reaching its peak at 0.45, with a 1 accuracy score, and then coming back down after around 0.75 `rejection_threshold`, with a 0.500 accuracy score.
+This suggests that the distance between the feature vectors of the known peoples' images from the respective `test` and `training` folders have no more than 0.45 cosine distance between them, while all of the ones from the `10` folder in `test` have a bigger distance than 0.45 compared to any of the known peoples' vectors. is also reflected in the confusion matrices, where the 0.5

 For the next experiments, we will pick `rejection_threshold`=0.45 since it results in a perfect accuracy score.

 ### Varying `number_of_known_people`
+`rejection_threshold`=0.45 <br>
+`number_of_training_images_per_person`=10

+Confusion matrices:<br>
 <pre>
 1:
 Accuracy score: 0.550